Welcome to Washington!

 policy paper on a topic of interest to you and your sponsoring society.

-guidelines for your paper and your sponsoring society will provide
+Your sponsoring society will provide

-examples, see the WISE Journal of Engineering & Public
+examples of past work, see the WISE Journal of Engineering & Public

 about the Legislative Process